vochabular/admin-backend/README.md

 - Install python3 and virtualenv
 - Create a virtualenv in the checkout: `virtualenv -p python3 .venv`
-- Activate the virtualenv `source .venv/bin/activate`
+- Activate the virtualenv `source .venv/bin/activate && pip install pip-tools`
     - Windows: `cd .venv/Scripts` and `activate`, then `cd ../..`
 - Install dependencies with pip `pip install -r requirements.txt`

+## Change dependencies

+We use [pip-tools](https://github.com/jazzband/pip-tools) for dependency management.
+To add a new package, add it to `requirements.in` and run `pip-compile`, followed by `pip-sync`.
+To upgrade all dependencies, run `pip-compile --upgrade` and `pip-sync`.

 ## Setup application locally